 1. Borrowers

-Borrowers must prove that they have difficulties in doing business caused by direct or indirect effects of the Russian aggression against Ukraine based on the criteria for assessing the effects of the crisis (Statement on Impact of the Russian Aggression Against Ukraine on the Borrower’s Operations).
+Borrowers must prove that they have difficulties in doing business caused by direct or indirect effects of the Russian aggression against Ukraine based on the criteria for assessing the effects of the crisis (Statement on the impact of Russian aggression against Ukraine on the operations of borrower).

 Borrowers are not subject to EU sanctions.

-Financing of commercial activities is not acceptable, save in exceptional cases prescribed by the General Eligibility Criteria and in the case of financing of business entities active in trade and distribution of oil derivatives and energy products.
+Financing of trade activities is not eligible except in exceptional cases prescribed by the General Eligibility Criteria and in the case of financing business entities engaged in the trade and distribution of oil derivatives and energy products.

 2. Purpose of Loans